When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A Brief History of the Canon DSLR Lineup

 The first Canon DSLR camera was the D30, launched in mid-2000.
-It featured a 3.1-Megapixel image sensor that had a few issues but produced impressive photos.
+It featured a 3.1-megapixel image sensor that had a few issues but produced impressive photos.

 The biggest problem with the Canon D30 was its low megapixel count, which restricted print sizes.